RegisterSalad/Microgrid_Storage_Module/energy_storage_devices_README.txt

 max_charge: maximum charge as a proportion of device capacity, between 0 and 1
 min_charge: minimum charge as a proportion of device capacity, between 0 and 1
 max_discharge: maximum discharge rate per second as a proportion of device capacity, between 0 and 1 or UNDEF
+max_peak_discharge: maximum discharge rate per second for ten seconds as a proportion of device capacity, between 0 and 1 or UNDEF
 min_charge: minimum charge as a proportion of device capacity, between 0 and 1 or UNDEF
 eff_charge: charging efficiency, between 0 and 1 (equal to sqrt(roundtrip efficiency))
 eff_discharge: discharging efficiency, between 0 and 1 (equal to sqrt(roundtrip effiency))